ajberk/SurpriseBNB/README.md

 `PostShow` views in this phase.
 First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
 I also plan to integrate Filepicker for file upload so users can add images to listings posts.
-Ideally, when the description of a listing is created, the app will automatically censor words that will give away location

 [Details][phase-four]

 ### Phase 5: Revealed Listing Page and maps (~1-2 days)
 I'll update the post listing page revealed after a user has booked the listing.
 This will include the original listing with location words revealed and a map of the location.
-The map on the search page will have all listings pinned and when a country is specified as a place the user would be willing to go, that country should light up on the map
+The map on the search page will have all listings pinned.

 [Details][phase-five]